inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L59
-S:    Were you the judge in a case like this, could you do the :just thing?
+S:Were you the judge in a case like this, could you do the :just thing?
 An old woman who keeps rooms hides her money :under a clock.
 A man using one of the rooms motors rapidly :away.
 The old woman says her money is gone.
 We join in a